KevinMarquette/kevinmarquette.github.io/_draft/2016-10-28-Powershell-installing-remote-software.md

 ## Pre-copy using PSSession (PS 5.0)
-There is a new feature added in Powershell 5.0 that allows you to copy files over your PSSession.
+There is a new feature added in Powershell 5.0 that allows you to copy files using a PSSession.
 So create a PSSession and just copy the file over it using the syntax below.
 A cool thing about this approach is that with Powershell 5.0, you can create a PSSession to a guest VM over the VM buss (instead of over the network) and you can still copy a file to it.